knocom/Sprint2_CreditCardFraud/README.md

 # Sprint2_CreditCardFraudDetection
 EDA Databricks Notebook Files regarding the Credit Card Fraud Detection Project for Eskwelabs' Sprint 2.
-We were tasked to develop a machine learning algorithm which could detect if a given transaction could be considered a fraudulent transaction or not.
+Our team (myself, [Ran](https://github.com/rheyannmagcalas), [Dan](https://github.com/Danilo-Gubaton) and Jonas) were tasked to develop a machine learning algorithm which could detect if a given transaction could be considered a fraudulent transaction or not.

 # CreditCardFraud-ProjectDataset_EDA.dbc
 This Databricks Notebook contains some of the Exploratory Data Analysis (EDA) our team did during the Credit Card Fraud Detection Project.